-“But doesn’t Dirt Legal specialize in making dirt bikes street legal?
+“But isn’t Dirt Legal all about making dirt bikes street legal?
 Isn’t that like a gunmaker that’s anti-gun?”

 Anything that turns more people on to the sheer joy of being on two wheels is something we’ll proudly stand behind.
 We can’t wait to see the CRF450L on the streets, right next to street legal WR450s and KTM two-strokes we’ve helped put license plates on.